ratymatti/UnitConverter/README.md

     32.0 Celsius is 89.6 Fahrenheit

-    Do you want to convert some other temperature? (yes/no) yes

-    Enter your choice: 3

-    Enter temperature you want to convert: 273.15

-    273.15 Celsius is 523.67 Fahrenheit

     Do you want to convert some other temperature? (yes/no) no

+    Choose units to convert:
+    1: Temperatures
+    2: Weights

+    Or type 'quit' to exit program.

+    Enter your choice: quit

     Goodbye!